Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-Take the missed dose when remembered unless it is close to the next dose.
-If it is near the next dose, skip the missed dose.
-Do not double up doses.
+Take the missed tablet when remembered unless it is close to the next dose.
+If it is nearly time, skip and take your next dose as scheduled.
+Do not double up.

 Rewards Program